 Opening times: 17:00-24:00 (L.O.
 23:30) Monday to Sunday

 Address: 160 Matsumotocho, Nakagyo-ku, Kyoto 604-0982

 2. Yakitori TORIHARA-Kyoto

-Speciality chicken menu, like Yakitori and others, in a cosy location at TORIHARA in Pontocho.
+Specialty chicken menu, like Yakitori and others, in a cozy location at TORIHARA in Pontocho.
 TORIHARA serves local Tanba chicken, their own vegetables and many different types of sake, including local ones along with other types of alcohol.
 Amazing food along with the chef’s hospitality.

 Budget: Yakitori 190yen～, beer 590yen～,

 Opening times: lunch 12:00-14:00 (L.O.
 13:30) dinner 17:00-23:00 (L.O.
 22:00)

 How to pay: American Express, JCB, Visa, Master, Diners